On the trail, there's nothing more frightening than your body failing.

 As much as I wanted to be a ‘morning person’ and spend time replenishing my stocks in Spalding, this level of cold was too much.
 I zipped my sleeping bag back up to my neck and closed my eyes.

 Grassy paddocks accompanied freshwater channels throughout the morning.
-The sheep, that had covered large sections of the terrain on Day 25, were traded for grazing cows.
+The sheep, that had covered large sections of the terrain on Day 25, were replaced by grazing cows.
 However, it was one very grouchy magpie that left the biggest impression.
-For several hundred metres on the trail, I guarded my life against the swooping scoundrel.
+For several hundred metres, I guarded my life against the swooping scoundrel.

 The trail soon reconnected with the Morgan – Whyalla pipeline, as I climbed up and over the hill adjacent to the Bundaleer Reservoir.
 Seeing this impressive piece of infrastructure again, since our first run-in on Day 23, left me with a sense of South Australian nostalgia.

 The smaller pipe was painted camouflage green to protect it during WWII as Whyalla’s war important steel production relied on its survival.
 The larger pipe, built some 30 years later to augment supply, doesn’t go all the way to Port Augusta on its way to Whyalla, it instead crosses the sea floor, which is unique for a water pipeline.